fatmage/gbc/README.md

-# gbc
+# GameBoyCaml

 ## Roadmap:

- - TODO: implement KEY1 register, look through unused fields in state

- - intialisation - read cartridge header, check which mbc, set rom and ram in State to the corresponding mbc one nad then read the code to rom

- - implement graphics

- - check if it works at all
+ - make it work, endiannes of bytes is wonky, PUSH AF, CALL n16 is doing something wrong with the stack

  - implement DMG compatible versions of modules

  - implement VRAM DMA

- - implement missing functionalities from the cpu, mainly STOP instruction
+ - implement missing functionalities from the cpu

  - controls/user interface